 Carbs are bad, right?
 Well, no, actually; they’re not.
 Not intrinsically, anyway.
-In fact, carbs should be your main source of energy, and a plant-based diet meal plan for weight loss should reflect that.
+In fact, carbs should be your main source of energy, and a plant-based diet plan to lose weight should reflect that.
 That said, not all carbs — or carb sources — are equal.
 Heavily refined/processed carbohydrates are basically empty calories that have been stripped of fiber and nutrients.
 Whole grains (and the whole carbs they contain) are just fine.
 In fact, it’s suggested that that the majority of your plant-based diet should come from whole carbs.
 Foods such as brown rice, rolled oats, quinoa, barley, and farro will help you get the whole carbs you need.

 A lot of diets promote the use of oil in cooking as a better alternative to butter, which it absolutely is!
 The problem here is that better doesn’t necessarily mean good.
 Plant-based oils replace harmful saturated fats with less-harmful monounsaturated fat — which can still damage arteries and increase your risk of cardiovascular disease.

 The WFPB diet isn’t about eating less-harmful foods; it’s about eating healthy foods.
 That means cutting out the oil, for a low-fat, plant-based diet that will help keep you happy and heart healthy.
-Besides, oil is incredibly high in calories, and even if you aren’t counting them, they still count.
-When cooking, replace oil with healthier options, and you’ll see the results in your health, and on your scale.
+Besides, oil is incredibly high in calories, and even if you aren’t counting them, they still count, which means it's best to leave oil off the menu when following a plant based diet for weight loss.

-It seems pretty central to most diets that snacking is the enemy, but ask yourself this: Is snacking still wrong if you’re snacking on the right foods?
+It seems pretty central to most diet plans that snacking is the enemy, but ask yourself this: Is snacking still wrong if you’re snacking on the right foods?
 If you find that you’re hungry, then by all means grab a little something, just make sure that it isn’t junk.
 Healthy nuts, fruits, and vegetables can curb your cravings, and help you remain committed to your plant-based diet.

 If you’re the kind of person who likes to eat between meals, then make sure that you have high-quality, whole-food snacks on hand for when you need them.
 After all, a piece of fruit and a handful of nuts aren’t going to derail your diet, but a hunger-motivated junk-food binge definitely could.